-Customer Satisfaction.
-How Can We Measure The Decision?
+We Need More Than Customer Satisfaction Alone – How Can We Measure The Customer Decision?

-A decision-based survey focuses on the motivators, or drivers, that lead customers to spend money.
-These drivers are cost-benefit analyses of our lives that weigh on our decision-making processes.
+A decision-based methodology focuses on the motivators, or drivers, that lead customers to spend money.
+These drivers are the many cost-benefit analyses in our lives that weigh on our decision-making processes.

-When used together, the satisfaction survey and the decision-based survey can be very powerful tools to evaluate both product processes and customer buying decisions.
+When used together, the satisfaction survey and the decision-based methodology can be very powerful tools to evaluate product, processes and customer buying decisions.

-At the same time, decision-based surveys should be used throughout customers’ journeys, which will uncover which experiences its customers in fact value the most.
-Most importantly, customer service experiences will also be uncovered by the decision-based survey and can be compared with findings.
+At the same time, decision-based methodologies should be used throughout customers’ journeys, which will uncover which experiences its customers in fact value the most.
+Most importantly, customer service experiences will also be uncovered by the decision-based methodology and can be compared with findings.